wp-plugins/sharepress/readme.txt

 None yet!

 == Changelog ==

+= 1.0.10 =
+* [Jen Russo](http://www.mauitime.com) reported that posts created via e-mailing to Posterous weren't triggering Sharepress.
+There was a bug that prevented Sharepress from firing in all cases other than the ones wherein the user was manually accessing the admin.
+This is now fixed.

 = 1.0.9 =
 * [Corey Brown](http://www.twitter.com/coreyweb) reported a bug in the "Publish to Facebook again" feature: not only was it not publishing again, but it was deleting the original meta data.
 This is now fixed.